FAQ about Sobel At Home Hotel Linens

 Do you ship internationally?

-In general, we do not ship internationally due the high cost of shipping.
+In general, we do not ship internationally due to the high cost of shipping.
 While we have the ability to ship internationally, we have not found an affordable means to ship such small quantities.
 We are currently looking into more shipping options.
-However, if you would like us to quote you on a shipping amount, please email us at email@example.com with your postal code, item numbers and quantity to be shipped and we will look into it for you.
+However, if you would like us to quote you on a shipping amount, please email us at firstname.lastname@example.org with your postal code, item numbers and quantity to be shipped and we will look into it for you.